BIMseven/cs1550-SFTP-Setup/README.md

 You may consider installing git for windows.
-You can set the accompanying bash terminal to your integrated terminal in VScode, so you can ssh directly into thoth from VScode and execute command-line commands!
+You can set the accompanying bash terminal to your integrated terminal in VScode, so you can ssh directly into thoth from VScode and execute CLI commands!